AsherLeeML/AAAI18_983_Network_reproduction/README.md

 **update**

 I've run these two experiments for several days and it's still running.
 The computation amount is much larger than I expected.
 However, the results are disappointing (the best accuracies are no more than 30%) and I try to figure out why.

 The most important part is, I guess, is that the EEG data are poorly represented.
 How long does a motor imagery executation at least takes?
 The author just cropped the EEG data into a 3D cube: a 2-D map with 10 time-points.
 So can it contain some useful information about motor imagery?
 I doubt it.

 I don't want to continue more experiments like the para-model.
-Another paper written by germans seems much more believable.
+Another paper written by some Germans seems much more believable.